BrightChamps Logo

 Green Checkmark Icon Indicating Correct Solutions in This Math Topic

 Students should remember that positive decimals must be placed between positive numbers and negative decimals marked between negative numbers.
 For example, it is incorrect when kids mistakenly mark -0.5 between 0.5 and 1.
-It should be placed on the left side of the origin, between -0.6 and -1 since -0.5 is a negative number.
+It should be placed on the left side of the origin, between -0.6 and -1, since -0.5 is negative.

 Mistake 5